SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 which are like special methods that can be called to create a new instance of a particular type.
-Instances of class types can also implement a :newTerm:`deinitializer`, which gives an oppprtunity to perform any custom cleanup that you require to be run when an instance of that class instance is destroyed.
+Instances of class types can also implement a :newTerm:`deinitializer`, which gives an opportunity to perform any custom cleanup that you require to be run when an instance of that class instance is destroyed.

 ..
 TODO: mention that memory is automatically managed by ARC